-- Covers full in-state tuition (or the monetary equivalent for out-of-state students) for two years* (up to 4 terms of support).
+- 100 percent of in-state tuition expenses (or the monetary equivalent for out-of-state students) for two years*, GradCare, and a $10,000 summer internship stipend.

-- Covers the cost of participation in the annual U.S. Conference of Mayors winter meeting in Washington, DC., with Bohnett Foundation staff and fellows from other participating policy schools.
+- An opportunity to participate in the annual U.S. Conference of Mayors winter meeting, typically held in Washington, DC., where Bohnett Fellows network with foundation staff and fellows from other participating policy schools.

-- Available to full-time, incoming Master of Public Policy (MPP) students.
-(Dual-degree students must be admitted for the fall semester 2014 and start their studies at the Ford School in the same semester.)
+- Available to full-time, incoming master’s of public policy students.
+(Dual-degree students must be members of the fall 2022 cohort, and must start their studies at the Ford School in the same semester.)

-- Students must complete the internship requirement—10 weeks of full-time work (40 hours/week)—during the summer following the first year at the Ford School.
-Prior to completing the internship, students must be full-time MPP students in the Ford School for two semesters.
-Students must also return for at least one semester.
+- Students must complete the internship requirement – 10 consecutive weeks of full-time work (40 hours/week) – during the summer between their first and second year of studies.
+Prior to completing the internship, students must be full-time master’s of public policy students in the Ford School for two consecutive semesters; following the internships, students must return to the Ford School for at least one semester.

 - Strong preference is given to applicants with a demonstrated interest in and commitment to the City of Detroit.

 - Previous experience in local government, public service, social activism, or economic development is desired.

 - The following circumstances may affect the fellowship award:

 1) Less than full-time enrollment in a semester;